 Armene founded Ashta No Kai (ANK), a non-profit organization to educate and empower rural women and girls in 10 villages near Pune, India, in 1998.
 Her experience working for gender justice at the grassroots level prompted her to launch interventions to promote the education of rural adolescent girls, including a Bicycle Bank, a scholarship program, and a life skills program.
 Prior to her calling to girls’ education, Ms. Modi taught English at several universities in Japan focusing on issues of peace education.

-Ms. Modi holds a Master’s degree in TESOL (Teaching English to Speakers of Other Languages) from Teacher’s College, Columbia University, and a Bachelor’s degree in English Literature from Poona University, India.
-She is currently completing a Master’s degree in International Relations at the Fletcher School of Law and Diplomacy at Tufts University.
+Ms. Modi holds a Master’s degree in International Relations from the Fletcher School of Law and Diplomacy at Tufts University, and a Master’s degree in TESOL (Teaching English to Speakers of Other Languages) from Teacher’s College, Columbia University.
 Ms. Modi’s research at Brookings will evaluate the impact of ANK’s interventions over the last fifteen years to empower and improve the educational outcomes of adolescent girls, while also preventing their early marriages.
 It will also focus on examining changing gender perceptions in the rural communities in which ANK works.

 Maria Cristina Osorio Vázquez | Mexico